webmachine/webmachine-ruby/documentation/error-handling.md

 ```

-Given that this should be a genuine "Server Error", the response code is set to 500, and cannot be overriden in `handle_exception`.
+Given that this should be a genuine "Server Error", the response code is set to 500, and cannot be overridden in `handle_exception`.
 If you must set a custom error response code, but were unable to use one of the previous callbacks to set it, use `finish_request` to set the response code as desired.

 ## Customising the error response